Perched at the north end of beautiful Sarasota Bay, the Historic Bradenton Beach City Pier and is a favorite of residents and tourists alike.

 Once again in 2010, disaster struck the pier in the form of a number of runaway boats during storm season, causing part of the pier to be closed due to structural damage to parts of the pier.

 In 2014 the City of Bradenton Beach reached an agreement with Manatee County to match funds on the latest complete pier rebuild which was completed January, 2015.
+Features include a restaurant, public restrooms, retail shop, and a floating day dock.

-The Restaurant is open and being operated by the Anna Maria Oyster Bar (AMOB).
+The restaurant is open and being operated by the Anna Maria Oyster Bar (AMOB).

 The Day Dock is a public dock open to boaters on a first come first serve basis that can temporarily dock and visit both the Pier and the many businesses on Bridge Street.
-An anchorage area is also available on the south side of the Pier for vessels that are to big for the Day Dock facility’s with an available dinghy dock.
+An temporary anchorage area is also available on the south side of the Pier for vessels that are too big for the Day Dock facility's with an available dinghy dock.

 On the bay end of the pier, the Richard P Suhre Pavilion offers a shady spot to fish or just enjoy a beautiful unobstructed view of Sarasota Bay and it's coastline.
 The pavilion is also a popular spot for special events such as weddings.

-If you are looking for a complete family day out….
-Come Early and Stay Late!
+If you are looking for a complete family day out.
+Come early and stay late!